The SMS Marketer’s Guide to Conversational Commerce 2.0

 If you’re using SMS to grow your business (the most common use case), make sure you start building your list from the get-go with keywords and on-site SMS collection pop-ups.

 From there, do segmentation.
-Be sure to segment your customer and avoid a spray-all approach.
-Instead, only send text messages to consumers you know will purchase, either based off of on-site activity (like cart abandonment) or patterns in their purchase activity (they seem to buy every 3 months.)
+Try sending text messages to consumers you know will purchase, either based off of on-site activity (like cart abandonment) or patterns in their purchase activity (they seem to buy every 3 months).

 Don’t be afraid to get more personal with SMS by offering customer support or two-way chat, either.
 The most talked-about brands using SMS often have a really innovative approach.